Chart 1 / drill-and-cone problem

 The 'grassroots = wee kids' assumption is wrong.
 Senior Youth and Junior bands account for over half of all drill volume; Mini-soccer is the third smallest band by activity.

-n = 7,114 drills with assignable age band. methodology
+n = 10,177 animated practices with assignable age band. methodology

 Cut 5 / pitch concentration